lextm/jekyll-theme-chirpy/_posts/2006-9-27-hardquery-report-more-features-ported-into-artcsb-plus.md

 Artyom Fedyuk created ArtCSB.
 However, this useful plug in was not updated for a long period.
 As a result, users can not easily get a version for delphi 2005 and delphi 2006.

-Since HardQuery Final, a new Plus — — ArtCSB Plus has been added in CBC.
+Since HardQuery Final, a new Plus, ArtCSB Plus, has been added in CBC.
 It based on ArtCSB 2.5, and included modifications that made it LeXDK compatible.
 <!--more-->

 Last time, I only ported Designer Navigator feature.
 Today I am glad to announce that all left features are ported into ArtCSB Plus.